-- have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive; - · are employed or self-employed; - are unable to work from home and will lose income as a result. - are not currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit; - have savings of less than £3,000, - are on a low income (average gross weekly pay of less than £305.20 per week but more than £95.85 per week), and - will suffer financial hardship as a result of not being able to work while they are self-isolating (reduction in income due to self-isolation of more than 50% of the applicants gross pay).
+- have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive; - · are employed or self-employed; - are unable to work from home and will lose income as a result. - are not currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit; - have savings of less than £5,000, - are on a low income (average gross weekly pay of less than £500.00 per week but more than £95.85 per week), and - will suffer financial hardship as a result of not being able to work while they are self-isolating.